 Air ambulance responds after man suffers medical emergency

-A man has been taken to hospital after suffering a suspected cardiac arrest.
+A man was taken to hospital after suffering a suspected cardiac arrest.

-The East Anglian Air Ambulance (EAAA) was scrambled following reports someone was having a cardiac arrest in Beccles.
+The East Anglian Air Ambulance (EAAA) was scrambled following reports someone was having a cardiac arrest in Lowestoft.

-Paramedics from the East of England Ambulance Service Trust and Anglia One from the EAAA were called out at about 10.52am on Thursday, July 16 after a man in his 60s suffered a suspected cardiac arrest.
+Paramedics from the East of England Ambulance Service Trust and Anglia One from the EAAA were called out at 9.51am on Sunday, November 15 after a man in his 70s suffered a suspected cardiac arrest.

-The helicopter was landed close to the scene as emergency crews rushed to the man’s aid.
+The helicopter was landed in a field close to the scene as emergency crews rushed to the man’s aid.

-A spokesman for the EAAA said: “Anglia One was tasked to Beccles to assist EEAST with a man in his sixties who suffered a cardiac arrest.
+A spokesman for the EAAA said: “Anglia One was tasked to Lowestoft to assist EEAST with a man in his seventies who suffered a cardiac arrest.